Southern Russia intervention: Ukraine

-French setbacks encouraged Hryhoriv's forces to storm Mykolaiv and Kherson — which had refused to surrender on the night of the 1 March — between 3 and 5 March.
+French setbacks encouraged Hryhoriv's forces to storm Nikolaev and Kherson — which had refused to surrender on the night of the 1 March — between 3 and 5 March.
 But a German armored train, French naval artillery, and Greek units repelled the onslaught.
 On 6 March, the arrival of two Greek companies allowed an allied counterattack at Kherson and the repulsion of a new assault.
 The next day, however, a new attack by Hryhoriv's forces managed to break through the city's defenses, aided by an uprising of the population.
 Two French companies sent to the city to hold the defense on 8 March refused to fight.
 On 9 March, however, Hryhoriv again attacked Kherson, and this time the Greek defenders decided to evacuate the town.
 The attackers seized armored train and control of railway station and port, while the defenders took refuge in the citadel.
 Thanks to the bombardment of French ships and the assault of a Greek company, the Allies managed to retake the port and break the encirclement of the citadel.
 That same night the evacuation began and the next day the allied ships left the city, which remained in the hands of the besiegers.